datalad-handbook/book/docs/basics/101-135-history.rst

    $ datalad save

-Whooops, there it happened.
-A :command:`datalad save` without a commit message and without a path to the file you wanted to save individually.
+Whooops!
+A :command:`datalad save` without a commit message that saved all of the files.

 .. runrecord:: _examples/DL-101-135-105
    :language: console